jaicab/jaicab.github.io/about.md

 #### Technical skillset

 I'm extremely fluent with CSS preprocessors (Sass, LESS).
-I'm familiar with task runners and bundlers (Grunt, gulp, webpack), content management systems (WordPress, Jekyll, Birch) and project planning software (Trello).
+I'm familiar with task runners and bundlers (Grunt, gulp, webpack), content management systems (WordPress, Jekyll, Perch) and project planning software (Trello).

 **Web performance** is very important to me.
 I find performance budgets to be key for a good frontend architecture.
 I understand the waterfall, how browser requests work and how to optimise the above-the-fold content, with caching, conditional loading and asset optimisation.